Your Account:

 • Component 2: General Education Requirements

 General Education requirements are referred to as Areas A through F. You must complete all subsections of these areas prior to graduation.
-You can review your GE Requirements on our GE Worksheets, your Academic Requirements Report (ARR) and your Degree Planner.
+You can review your GE Requirements on our GE Worksheet, your Academic Requirements Report (ARR), and your Degree Planner.

 Area A: Basic Skills